yacubus-bishcus/mantis/README.md

 * This merges the output files.
 * Takes inputs <"Output_FileName_Root*.root"> <merged_FileName.root>

+3. Cherenkov.cc
+* This merges Cherenkov Events
+* Outputs ROOT file: filename_CherenkovMerged(On/Off).root
+* Can be run in CERN ROOT with the command:

+`> root -b -q 'Cherenkov.cc("filenameBase", maxInputEnergy, ChopperState(true/false))'`

+4. EventCheck.cc
+* This checks for matching EventIDs across the Cherenkov, NRF and DetInfo TTrees.
+* Outputs two ROOT files: filename_NRF_to_Cher(On/Off).root and filename__NRF_to_Cher_to_Det(On/Off).root
+* can be run in CERN ROOT with the command:

+`> root -b -q 'EventCheck.cc("filenameBase", ChopperState(true/false))'`

+5. WeightHisto.cc
+* This weights histograms from the various TTree branches "Energy:Weight"
+* Outputs ROOT file: filename_WeightedHistogram(On/Off).root
+* can be run in CERN ROOT with the command:

+`> root -b -q 'WeightHisto.cc("filenameBase", InputEnergyMax, ChopperState(true/false))'`

+6. PrintResults.cc
+* This prints the Chopper On/Off Comparison results and Z-Scores
+* can be run in CERN ROOT with the command:

+`> root -b -q 'PrintResults.cc("filenameOnBase", "filenameOffBase")'`

-4. PostAnalysis.cc
+4. Analysis.cc
+* This runs Cherenkov.cc, EventCheck.cc, WeightHisto.cc and PrintResults.cc
-* This allows for quick comparison of the On/Off chopper states of merged root files The PostAnalysis.cc file can be run in CERN ROOT with the command:
+* The Analysis.cc file can be run in CERN ROOT with the command:

-`> root -b -q 'PostAnalysis.cc("ChopperOn.root","ChopperOff.root")'`
+`> root -b -q 'Analysis.cc("ChopperOn","ChopperOff", maxInputEnergy)'`

-The File outputs the On/Off States respective: Detected Entries, Detected Weighted Sum, NRF Incident Water Weighted Sum.
-It also outputs the percent difference between the Chopper On/Off detected weighted sums.